Themistoklis/btree/README.md

 The function to remove an item from the tree will also return the pointer to the item, if the item was dynamically allocated you can then free it.

-The function will return `NULL` if no node was found.
+The function will return `NULL` if no node is found.

 The `btree_remove` function takes a pointer to a key to remove, but in our example only the value matters:
 ```c